Extra resources By: Germar E. Reed

 Track your ROI on marketing campaigns makes sense.
 But unless you are tracking your customer’s lifetime value you can’t be sure that your ROI is accurate.

-Tracking metrics related to repeat custom in order to estimate how much a new customer is truly worth to you.
+Tracking metrics related to repeat custom in order to click this link now estimate how much a new customer is truly worth to you.
 It’s not easy to track, but if you can do it, you can make better-informed marketing decisions.

 Local businesses have more mobile traffic, right?